 For instance, we offer 3 Anti-Inflammatory Initiative™ plans that are designed to benefit chronic lung disease patients.
 For one thing, these plans may help you take control of your health by boosting your immune system.
 They are designed to help your body begin using fats as inflammation-fighting fuel.

 We also offer a minimally invasive treatment option called cellular therapy.
-Also referred to as Lung Restoration Treatment™, cellular therapy is a procedure that uses concentrated platelets and cells from a small sample of your blood to target lung disease.
+Also referred to as Cellular Therapy, cellular therapy is a procedure that uses concentrated platelets and cells from a small sample of your blood to target lung disease.
 The platelets release healing properties that, when combined with proteins, growth factors and other helpful cells from your blood, may help promote healing in damaged lung tissue and reduce lung inﬂammation.

 Contact one of our patient coordinators today for more information or to schedule a free consultation.